 The dynamics of change – what we experience as change unfolds

-Human change is ultimately driven by the complexity of our environment or ‘life conditions’ and our individual capacity to cope with that complexity.
+Human change is ultimately driven by the complexity of our life conditions (both material and psychological) and our individual capacity to cope with that complexity.
 When our coping capacity matches our life conditions, there is no impetus for change.
 It’s only when we fall out of step with our life conditions that our inherent adaptive intelligence is activated and we begin to change.

 The cycle of change, explained